Teaching well-themed kids yoga classes is hard.

 Themes also help ME when I teach because I remember the “plotline” of the story better, or I just generally stay on task better. #winning

-What are some easy and relatable themes for teaching kids yoga?
+What are some easy and relatable themes for teaching kids yoga classes?

-We start with animal movements on our mats: move like a bear, move like a bunny, move like a frog, etc. Then we focus on how a pose is different.
-When we POSE we hold our body in the shape of an animal.
+We start with animal movements on our mats: move like a bear, move like a bunny, move like a frog, etc. Then we focus on how a pose is different from a movement.
+When we POSE, we hold our body in the shape of an animal.

-Freeze dance works well for this, and a game called Museum.
+Freeze dance works well for this, and a game called Museum, directions found here.

-Check out some fun yoga games in this post:
+Check out some additional fun kids yoga games in this post:

-This is a great addition to the animal theme above, and I use this perfect deck of ABC Yoga cards to go through a lot of them.
-The matching book is also awesome (affiliate links) and my students LOVE both!
+This is a great addition to the animal theme above, and I use my adorable deck of ABC Yoga cards to go through a lot of them.
+This ABC Kids Yoga book is also awesome and my students LOVE both!
 We try all the poses, sometimes using sounds.

 Then we write the ABC’s on a big chart and write an animal for each letter.
 This way they can review ones they know, and also create new ones!
 They love using their imaginations.

 This post is ALL about Animal Yoga ABC’s!
 Get a free download on the page as well.